 - In wearing Buddhist beads, practitioners are mainly reminding themselves to always keep up the practice or reciting and further practice Buddhism in daily life

 Ultimately, understanding what the number 108 means as it relates to a Mala will not have an overall impact on how you use it.
-However, it is very interesting to understand how the number 108 is so popular not only in Buddhism, but elsewhere.
-This list and explanation is far form complete!
+However, it is remarkably interesting to understand how the number 108 is so popular not only in Buddhism but elsewhere.
+This list and explanation are far from complete!

 - 108 virtues to cultivate

 - 108 could also refer to the feelings a person has (according to some schools of Buddhism)

 - 108 questions asked by Bodhisattva Mahamati in the Lankavatara Sutra